OVPN review: An excellent VPN with a focus on privacy

 Mullvad

-OVPN costs $59.88 per year, which works out to $4.99 per month.
-You can also opt for six months for $41.94, or a single month for $11.
+OVPN costs US$59.88 (AU$84) per year, which works out to US$4.99 (AU$7.99) per month.
+You can also opt for six months for US$41.99 (AU$59), or a single month for US$11 (AU$15).
 OVPN accepts payments via credit card, PayPal, cryptocurrency, or even cash sent via mail.
 In addition to the cash, OVPN requires you to include a code so the company can properly assign credit to your account.
 OVPN allows for four simultaneous device connections; however, for every year you subscribe to the service you get one extra connection and this is cumulative, meaning the more years you remain a customer the more simultaneous connections you get.
 You can read more about this policy on OVPN's website.

 Conclusion